 D. Quantify and describe the number of shovel tests, backhoe trenches cores etc. for all subsurface trenching.
 Please use a tabular format (i.e. shovel probe table).
-Discuss the rationale for survey intervals.

-E. Include drawings, photographs, and descriptions of stratigraphic profiles for all subsurface investigation units.
-If trenches could not be drawn by hand, please provide information as to why this could not be accomplished.
+Discuss the rationale for survey intervals, as well as shovel probe termination depths; shovel probes should not be terminated arbitrarily E. Include drawings and photographs of stratigraphic sections from test units and exposures, and descriptions of soil and sediment characteristics including color, texture, cohesion, and stratigraphic boundary attributes.
+If trenches could not be drawn by hand, please provide information as to why this could not be accomplished